organicsafelink/archive/README.md

 # Important Notice ‼️ [![](https://data.jsdelivr.com/v1/package/gh/theamanstark/organic-safelink/badge)](https://www.jsdelivr.com/package/gh/theamanstark/organic-safelink)

-### This repository is just now a read-only archive; all future versions of organic-safelink and its different variants will be launched under <a href='https://github.com/organicsafelink>'`github.com/organicsafelink`</a> at `organicsafelink.com`.
-We're still working on the future version of this tool, and it's going to be a major update, so please bear with us.
+### This repository is just now a read-only archive; all future versions of organic-safelink and its different variants will be launched under [github.com/organicsafelink](https://github.com/organicsafelink) at [organicsafelink.com](https://organicsafelink.com).
+We're still working on the future version of this tool, and it's going to be a major update featuring [future version of this tool](URL_to_future_version_details), so please bear with us.

 <br>